mvolkmann/blog/src/meteor.md

    For more information about Svelte, see
    {% aTargetBlank 'https://objectcomputing.com/resources/publications/sett/july-2019-web-dev-simplified-with-svelte', 'my article' %}.

-1. Install Svelte by entering `meteor npm install svelte`
+   Install Svelte by entering `meteor npm install svelte`.

    It is recommended to use the command `meteor npm` instead of `npm` when installing npm packages in a Meteor app.